banodoco/openmuse/structure.md

 │   │   └── utils.ts        # General utility functions, often includes things like `cn` for class name merging (Tailwind) │   ├── main.tsx            # Main entry point of the React application, responsible for rendering the root component (`App`) into the DOM
-│   ├── pages/              # Page-level components, typically corresponding to application routes │   │   ├── AssetDetailPage/ # Components specifically for the asset detail page route │   │   │   ├── components/   # Sub-components used only within the AssetDetailPage
+│   ├── pages/              # Page-level components, typically corresponding to application routes │   │   ├── AssetDetailPage/ # Updated to handle AnyAsset (LoRAs and Workflows)
+│   │   │   ├── components/   # Sub-components used only within the AssetDetailPage
-│   │   │   │   ├── AssetHeader.tsx # Header section for the asset detail page
+│   │   │   │   ├── AssetHeader.tsx # Updated for AnyAsset
-│   │   │   │   ├── AssetInfoCard.tsx # Card displaying detailed information about the asset
+│   │   │   │   ├── AssetInfoCard.tsx # Updated for AnyAsset, conditional display
-│   │   │   │   └── AssetVideoSection.tsx # Section displaying videos related to the asset
+│   │   │   │   └── AssetVideoSection.tsx # Updated for AnyAsset
 │   │   │   ├── hooks/        # Hooks used specifically by the AssetDetailPage
 │   │   │   │   ├── useAssetAdminActions.tsx # Hook for administrative actions on an asset
-│   │   │   │   └── useAssetDetails.tsx # Hook for fetching and managing asset details, including mapping video data like admin_status
+│   │   │   │   └── useAssetDetails.tsx # Updated to fetch and return AnyAsset
-│   │   │   ├── AssetDetailPage.tsx # Main component for the asset detail page, handles lightbox state and updates
+│   │   │   ├── AssetDetailPage.tsx # Updated to use AnyAsset
 │   │   │   └── index.tsx     # Barrel file exporting the AssetDetailPage component
 │   │   ├── VideoPage/      # Components specifically for the individual video page route
 │   │   │   ├── components/   # Sub-components used only within the VideoPage